dosbox-staging/dosbox-staging/scripts/build.md

-  - **Note about clang** If you plan to compile with a version of clang newer than your package manager's default version, then you will need to compile autofdo from source and configure it with the coresponding version of `llvm-config`.
+  - **Note about clang** If you plan to compile with a version of clang newer than your package manager's default version, then you will need to compile autofdo from source and configure it with the corresponding version of `llvm-config`.
 For example, if I want to build with clang-10, then I would configure autofdo with: `./configure --with-llvm=/usr/bin/llvm-config-10`.